BY Vince Cooper

 The FA XI were unbeaten in their 11 matches but Lofthouse still managed to finish on a losing side.
 For the game with Saskatoon the local team only had nine players so Lofthouse and Tim Ward of Derby County switched sides but couldn’t prevent their team losing 19-1.

 Lofthouse earned full international recognition when he was called up to play for his country against Yugoslavia at Highbury in November 1950.
-After receiving a congratulatory telegram from hero Lawton he had a debut to remember grabbing both goals in a 2-2 draw, beating former ballet dancer Vladimir Beara with a close-range shot from a cross from Les Medley who then provided another pinpoint centre which the Bolton man converted with a diving header.
+After receiving a congratulatory telegram from hero Lawton he had a debut to remember grabbing both goals in a 2-2 draw, beating former ballet dancer Vladimir Beara with a close-range shot from a cross from Les Medley and Johnny Hancocks then provided a pinpoint centre which Nat converted with a diving header.

-After that it was back in reserve as he found it hard to dislodge Newcastle’s Jackie Milburn at the head of England’s attack.
+The view was clearly shared by the selectors as it was back in reserve with Newcastle’s Jackie Milburn at the head of England’s attack.
 But he continued banging in goals with either foot or his head for his club and the selectors eventually decided they couldn’t ignore him.

 After failing to score in the win over Scotland at Hampden the centre forward went on England’s 1952 summer tour.
-The first game finished 1-1 in Italy where Ivor Broadis got England’s goal and then came the match which earned The Lion of Vienna that nickname.
+The first game finished 1-1 in Italy where Ivor Broadis got England’s goal and then came the match which earned that Lion of Vienna nickname.

-England travelled to to meet an Austria side at the time considered among the best in Europe and who had the better of the 2-2 draw at Wembley six months before.
+England travelled to to meet an Austria side that at the time we’re considered among the best in Europe and who had the better of the 2-2 draw at Wembley six months before.